-IPB Pride of Place 2023
+IPB Pride of Place 2024

-The IPB Pride of Place Awards 2023 competition acknowledges the work being done every day by communities all over the island of Ireland.
-It is organised by Co-Operation Ireland.
+The IPB Pride of Place Awards 2024 is now open for nominations.
+The awards acknowledge the work done every day by communities all over Ireland.

-The IPB Pride of Place Awards 2023 took place on Friday, 10 November 2023.
+Take a look at last year's Longford winners in the IPB Pride of Place Awards 2023.
+These awards took place on Friday, 10 November 2023.

-Aughnacliffee: Winner in the 500-1,000 Population category
+Aughnacliffe: Winner in the 500-1,000 Population category

 Aughnacliffe is a small rural community in north Longford with a population of 650 people.
 The community centre has been the heart of the parish since 1985.
 Previously a school, it now provides a local social network of services, including educational, fitness and sports classes, dancing and concerts.
 Older people in the community also connect with one another each week through the Dolmen Club.
 Lough Leebeen is popular for fishing.
 There is also a safe and scenic walk, an exercise circuit, a children's playground and a fairy garden.
 The 'heritage trail' is a fantastic new attraction taking walkers on a tour of historical areas including an ancient neolithic dolmen.
 The village also has a vibrant GAA club, a playschool with an afterschool programme and a local medical centre.